tomjoht/doc-api-book/nativeapis/nativelibraryapis_getting_the_source.md

----
-title: "Getting the Java source"
+# Getting the Java source
-permalink: /nativelibraryapis_getting_the_source/
-course: "Documenting REST APIs"
-type: notes_docapis
-weight: 7.1
----

 ## About the sample project